cli99/flops-profiler/README.md

     - [In Model Training Workflow](#in-model-training-workflow)
       - [Example Training Workflow](#example-training-workflow)

-Similar to  [DeepSpeed Flops Profiler](https://github.com/microsoft/DeepSpeed) and more verbose, shows all intra-module functional information at module level.
+Similar to  [DeepSpeed Flops Profiler](https://github.com/microsoft/DeepSpeed) but more verbose, runs on both CPU and GPU, and explicitly shows all intra-module functional information at module level.

+Note that the latency measurement on GPU requires `torch.cuda.synchronize()` and incurs timing overhead: the timmings of the funtionals (topper modules' functional information are direct aggregations of the lower module's) are accurate while the module timings (captured with forward hooks) have overhead.
+Check the code for timing details.

 ## Install